packit/packit.dev/content/docs/source-git/how-to-source-git.md

 when syncing content back to dist-git.

 Note, that *acl* is using `%autosetup` to apply the patches in `%prep`, this is why the `%prep` section doesn't need an update.
-Because `packit update-dist-git` doesn't support adding the `%patch` macros when adding patches to the spec-file during syncing, currently only packages using `%autosetup` are supported.
+Because `packit source-git update-dist-git` doesn't support adding the `%patch` macros when adding patches to the spec-file during syncing, currently only packages using `%autosetup` are supported.
 At the time of writing, adding support for `%setup`